thoughtbot/dns/book/chapters/common-scenarios/redirect-domain.md

 ### If We Don't Have Access to the Server

 If the domain is the only thing we have access to, then the above is not an option.
-As long as we can create new DNS records, we can use a CNAME.
+As long as we can create new DNS records, we can use a [CNAME](#cname).

 This is a book about DNS, so it might seem odd that I put the DNS solution last.
-That's because there's one big caveat: CNAMEs cannot exist on the apex domain.
-You might remember this from the "Types of DNS Records" chapter.
+That's because there's one big caveat: CNAMEs [cannot exist on the apex domain](#when-to-use-cnames).
+You might remember this from the [Types of DNS Records](#types-of-dns-records) chapter.

 If we were using `www` or some other subdomain as our main URL, this will work great.
 Make a new CNAME record that looks like this: